Faculty Teaching in the Archives (FTIA) Grants

 Selection Criteria

 Successful proposals will demonstrate how students will benefit from the opportunity to select, analyze, and use primary sources to learn and create new knowledge.
-Proposals will be evaluated for
+Proposals will be evaluated for:

 • Feasibility: Is the project realistic in terms of what can be accomplished?
 Does the proposal clearly communicate the project’s central goals, learning objectives, and approaches?